 When David arrived, Samuel declared that he was the one.
 The youngest, the smallest of the sons was chosen to become the new king of Israel.

-Boldly, David volunteers to go.
-They gussied him up in all the garments of a professional soldier: a heavy bronze helmet, an unwieldy coat of armor, and the weighty king’s sword fastened around him.
+They dressed David up in all the garments of a professional soldier: a heavy bronze helmet, an unwieldy coat of armor, and the weighty king’s sword fastened around him.
 It was awkward and cumbersome for David.
 He was much too small for it.

-The Size of our God is More Important than Our Size.
+#4 The Size of our God is More Important than Our Size

 Goliath made fun of David.
 He despised him because of his size.
 Our children will encounter people who dislike them because of their size.
 It will be hard.